dheersrivastav/ASSIGNMENT/README.md

 🔴Install them using npm or yarn:
 # or

-✅npm install react react-dom react-router-dom firebase react-modal json-server

-# or

-✅yarn add react react-dom react-router-dom firebase react-modal json-server

 ✅FIREBASE SETUP

-Create a Firebase project in the Firebase Console.
+🔴Create a Firebase project in the Firebase Console.

-Register your app with Firebase.
+🔴Register your app with Firebase.

-Add Firebase SDK to your project:
+🔴Add Firebase SDK to your project:

-Go to your Firebase project settings and copy the Firebase config object.
+🔴Go to your Firebase project settings and copy the Firebase config object.

-Create a firebase.js file in the src directory and add the Firebase configuration.
+🔴Create a firebase.js file in the src directory and add the Firebase configuration.

-Running the Project
+🔴Running the Project

-Start the development server:
+🔴Start the development server:

 npm start

 # or
 Open your browser and navigate to http://localhost:3000.